Advanced-Computer-Lab-2022/KIMOS/README.md

         - And accept the contract which includes all the rights to the posted videos and materials as well as the % taken by the company on each video per registered trainee.
-        - All the titles, ratings and reviews of the courses given by him/her and filter them based on a subject or price or search for a course given by him/her based on course title or subject or Instructor.
+        - All the titles, ratings and reviews of the courses given by him/her and filter them based on a subject or price or you can also search for a course given by you based on course title or subject or Instructor.
         - his/her rating and reviews as an Instructor.
         - the amount of money owed per month.
         - the price of each course and filter the courses based on price.